 1. All shared

-On paper, the all-in arrangement might seem simplest.
+On paper, the all-in arrangement might seem most straightforward.
 You and your partner share one checking and one savings account, and you direct both of your incomes into these accounts.

 An advantage of this arrangement is ease of use.
-All of your expenses come from this account and you can easily move money from checking into savings.
+All of your expenses come from this account and you can quickly move money from checking into savings.

 If you prefer to have more autonomy in how you choose to spend your discretionary funds, you might consider not sharing accounts at all.